tfKamran/postgresql-js/README.md

 ------

-To execute non SELECT queries like INSERT, UPDATE, DELETE, DROP or PostgreSQL commands like /c, you can use the function `execute`:
+To execute queries or PostgreSQL commands like /c to get raw response, you can use the function `execute`:

     Database.execute('CREATE TABLE my_table (id SERIAL, text VARCHAR (100)');
     Database.execute('INSERT INTO my_table ("text") VALUES (\'the value\')');